zaqifathis/BIMserver-doc/Plugins---New.md

 - Will dependencies be included in dependant plugins, or will they simply require the dependency-plugin to be available (and should BIMserver go and get it)?
 - What happens when multiple plugins have the same dependencies?
 Load them multiple times?

+- How to build plugins?
+They all depend on "Shared".
+Should we automatically download a specific version of "shared.jar" and compile agains that?
+Or checkout a specific revision/part of BIMserver?

 ## WebModule plugins

 Those have been added to BIMserver mainly for development ease, but have been used on deployments a lot as well (you don't need a separate webserver).